mnajarro/Foreign-Assistance-Dashboard-Data-Processing/README.md

 <p align="left">
   <img src="https://cloud.githubusercontent.com/assets/5873344/6418718/5fdf6054-be85-11e4-9dfd-cc43b8137e7c.PNG"/>
 </p>
-This repo provides transparency on how the [USAID Foreign Assistance Dashboard Map][1] data was processed and created.
+This repo describes on how the [USAID Foreign Assistance Dashboard Map][1] data was processed and how the team produced the map.

 ===